Cherrywood, Dublin: Location

+The modern development of Cherrywood is located on the old townlands of Cherrywood, Laughanstown and Glebe as well as parts of Brenanstown.
+It borders the modern day suburbs of Cabinteely, Loughlinstown, Rathmichael and Carrickmines.

-Cherrywood lies between the M50 motorway and the N11 road, about a kilometre north of where they fork from the M11.
+It lies between the M50 motorway and the N11 road, about a kilometre north of where they fork from the M11.
 Cherrywood is divided by the R118 regional road which runs northeast to southwest through the area, crossing the N11 at Wyattville Road and joining the M50 at Junction 16.

-The business park (originally Cherrywood Science and Technology Park and later The Campus Cherrywood) lies south of this road and there is a residential zone to the north.
+To the south of this road lies the business park (originally 'Cherrywood Science and Technology Park' and later 'The Campus Cherrywood') as well as a number of mid-rise apartment buildings.
+The north side of the road is largely parkland and residential with a mixture of apartments and houses.